 \section{Outlook}

 Looking forward, we believe that active matter physics can be considered as the framework to tackle Robophysics.
-Active Matter allows us to extract the minimal ingredients needed to reproduce a Nature-inspired collective motion, such as purpose, perception, communication, and adaptive feedback, and to translate them into robotic swarms.
+Active Matter allows to extract the minimal ingredients needed to reproduce a Nature-inspired collective motion including purpose, perception, communication, and adaptive feedback, and to translate all into robotic swarms.

 Since machine learning and reinforcement learning have recently proven to be powerful tools for analyzing and controlling complex dynamical systems, their integration with active matter offers a path toward a conceptual framework that identifies the essential ingredients of living collectives and enables their implementation in robotic systems.
 Achieving this goal will require an interdisciplinary approach: physics to identify the governing principles, robotics and engineering to implement them in hardware, and computer science to provide the communication and data-processing infrastructure.
-By merging these perspectives, robophysics will move beyond locomotion toward programmable collectives that approach the functionality of living systems.
+By merging these perspectives, active matter will leverage robophysics to move beyond locomotion toward programmable collectives that approach the functionality of living systems.